 Automation and enhanced integration recognise that all aspects of the public sector are important.
 The weight of priority placed on fly-tipping or benefits payments is dependent on the citizen.

-For the public sector, responding to these and customers receive the information issues is the only priority, and integration enables rapid and cost-effective resolution.
+For the public sector, responding to these issues is the only priority, and integration enables rapid and cost-effective resolution.

-Birmingham, Braintree, Lichfield, Cherwell, Wigan and West Northamptonshire are six examples of public bodies that have automated services and increased integration.

-As a result, put the citizen at the heart of their processes.
-Integration is allowing the public sector to develop hyperlocal services through collaborations with the voluntary sector, parish councils or other civic agencies, all of which ensure the right information is delivered and services that they need and are interested in.
+Birmingham, Braintree, Lichfield, Cherwell, Wigan and West Northamptonshire are six examples of public bodies that have automated services, increased integration and, as a result, put the citizen at the heart of their processes.
+Integration is allowing the public sector to develop hyperlocal services through collaborations with the voluntary sector, parish councils or other civic agencies, all of which ensure the right information is delivered and customers receive the information and services that they need and are interested in.